Hydrodynamic limit of simple exclusion processes in symmetric random environments via duality and homogenization: Overview

-We recall that, by ergodicity (cf.~Proposition \ref{prop_ergodico}), the mean density $m$ (defined in \eqref{puffo1}, \eqref{puffo2} and \eqref{zazzera}) satisfies $m=\lim _{\ell \uparrow \infty} \sharp ( \hat \o \cap [-\ell,\ell]^d)/(2\ell)^d $ $\cP$--a.s.
-The matrix $D$ is a $d\times d$ symmetric non-negative matrix, admitting a variational characterization in terms of the Palm distribution $\cP_0$ associated to $\cP$ (cf.~Definition \ref{def_D}). $D$ is related to the homogenization properties of the diffusively rescaled random walk $\e X^\o _{ \e^{-2} t} $ on $\e \hat \o$ as discussed in \cite{Fhom3}.
+Above $D$ is the so called \emph{effective homogenized matrix}. \rosso{$D$} is a $d\times d$ symmetric non-negative matrix, admitting a variational characterization in terms of the Palm distribution $\cP_0$ associated to $\cP$ (cf.~Definition \ref{def_D}). $D$ is related to the homogenization properties of the diffusively rescaled random walk $\e X^\o _{ \e^{-2} t} $ on $\e \hat \o$ as discussed in \cite{Fhom3}.
 Some of these properties are collected in Proposition \ref{replay}.